Ikea-179/Music-Influencer-Model-Analysis/README.md

 With the quantified data of characteristics of the music and type of vocals of a song or artist, we build a model to evaluate their similarities.
 Due to the high dimensions of the data, we applied Principal Component Analysis (PCA) to reduce dimensions for simplification.
 Based on the features of reduced data, cosine similarity was chosen to repre

-In the process of building the above two basic models, we observe some interesting phenomenon about genres: the influence network is more complicated, and similarities are higher among artists in the same genre.
+In the process of building the above two basic models, we observe some interesting phenomena about genres: the influence network is more complicated, and similarities are higher among artists in the same genre.
 Evaluating the importance of features in different genres with the Random Forest algorithm, we found that ’Acousticness’, ’Energy’, ’Danceability’, ’Instrumentalness’, and ’Speechiness’ are the five main factors that distinguish a genre.
-Different genres sometimes also showed a similar developing trend, like during the wartime or technology rapidly developing time, and some of them share an inherent relationship in a social context.
+Different genres sometimes also showed a similar developing trend, like during wartime or technology rapidly developing time, and some of them share an inherent relationship in a social context.

 <img src="Figure/leida2.png" alt="leida2" style="zoom:60%;" />